 There is nothing you need to learn to be who you already are.
-Yet much of our thinking about who we are our has been learnt.
+Yet much of who we think we are are, has been learnt.

-Let there be space in your mind and you will know who you are beyond learning who you think you are.
+Let there be space in your mind and you will know who you are instead of learning who you think you are.